syncfusion-content/maui-docs/MAUI/DateTime-Range-Slider/events-and-commands.md

 # Events and Commands in .NET MAUI Range Slider (SfDateTimeRangeSlider)

-This section explains about how to add the events and commands for range slider.
+This section explains about how to add the events and commands for DateTime Range Slider.

 ## Events